Updated on: 2/13/2019

 Two injured near Selah

-A 40-year-old man and a 77-year-old woman were injured in a two-vehicle crash near Selah.
+A 40-year-old man and a 77-year-old woman were injured in a car accident near Selah.
 Both were transported to Regional Medical and Cardiac Center for treatment of their injuries; the man was treated and released, while the woman stayed at the hospital and was reported to be in satisfactory condition.
 The man failed to stop at a stop sign and hit the woman’s car while she was traveling through the intersection.
 He was cited for failing to stop at a stop sign.

 Motorcyclist dies in Seattle

-A motorcyclist was killed in a crash on the 1st Avenue bridge late Friday night.
+A man was killed in a motorcycle accident on the 1st Avenue bridge late Friday night.
 Investigators believe that he had failed to negotiate a turn onto the South Michigan Street off ramp when he crashed into the guardrail and fell to the street below.
 He died at the scene.
 Police do not suspect that any other vehicles were involved in the crash; they believe that speed was a contributing factor.
 A neighbor who lives near the crash scene told reporters that the corner where the motorcyclist crashed is known to be treacherous, and a better warning sign might have prevented the accident.

 Sunday, August 28th, 2016